metaphacts/competency-kg/README.md

 To import the data, do the following:

-1. Make sure that you are running metaphactory with docker-compose (default setup) and use BlazeGraph as data store - otherwise the data import will not work as expected.
+a) For BlazeGraph

-2. Make sure that BlazeGraph has enough RAM to process the file upload.
+1. Make sure that BlazeGraph has enough RAM to process the file upload.
 The easiest way to do that is adding the following lines to the `services` section of the `docker-compose.overwrite.yml` in your deployment:
 ```
 blazegraph:
     environment: